repraze-org/call-cache/README.md

 # call-cache
-A simple in-memory function call caching for node.js feeding a callback
+A simple in-memory function call caching for node.js feeding a callback and returning a Promise

 * Speedup the generation of pages by storing external API calls
 * Works great with **async** for multiple calls by feeding the final callback
+* Compatible with **Promises** to use with the latest APIs
 * Prevent reaching limits using external APIs

 ## Installation